Can I retire at 70?

 See the math for your situation

 The retirement calculator uses a deterministic engine to estimate a safe monthly spending range based on your inputs.
+After you run the result, you can enter an email to save the calculator output for follow-up.
 Educational only; consider discussing your plan with a qualified tax or financial professional before acting.

 See methodology for the assumptions used in the calculator and the Roth conversion window finder.